Noctiluca: Trophonts

 Noctiluca scintillans is a heterotrophic dinoflagellate that causes toxic red tides.
 The life cycle of this species begins as trophonts, which are the non-reproductive adult life stage of many ciliated protozoa.
 They are eggplant-shaped with a crust consisting of two distinct layers; an outer gelatinous layer and a plasma membrane.
-Like all eukaryotes, the trophont is composed of a nucleus that lies close to the cytostome surrounded by cytoplasm forming the cytoplasmic centre.
+Like all eukaryotes, the trophont is composed of a nucleus that lies close to the cytostome surrounded by cytoplasm forming the cytoplasmic center.

 Gamonts

 It is with the gamonts, which is the name of the cells during gametogenesis that cell division occurs.
 These gamonts are produced by a small fraction of the trophonts that spontaneously initiate gametogenesis.
 During this transformation, the cell becomes spherical and loses some organelles including the tentacle and the nucleus moves to just below the cell surface.

 This life cycle continues with two consecutive nuclear divisions to obtain 4 nuclei.
 This division creates bulges above the cell surface.
 This is followed by a continuum of synchronous nuclear divisions with each 'progenitor' connected to the others by thin filaments.
-As gametogenesis progresses, there is a condensation of chromosomes within the different nuclear divisions which darkens the colour of the cell.
+As gametogenesis progresses, there is a condensation of chromosomes within the different nuclear divisions which darkens the color of the cell.
 The result is four petal-shaped clusters of progenitors.